 A: There are several models, but the most frequently used are: reciprocating peer tutoring and peer-assisted learning strategies.

 Peer tutoring is a great innovation and packs a lot of benefits for both the tutor and tutee.
 For this concept to be more effective, however, the school should educate the tutor on professional methods of passing information in ways that will benefit the tutee and help increase their academic achievements.

 If you don’t have such an option in your school, you might try hiring a tutor at one of the best private tutor companies online.

 Images are taken from Unsplash

-Tutoring offers a lot of learning opportunities for both the pupil and their parents, but this is an activity that many students shy away from.
+Tutoring offers a lot of learning opportunities for both the pupil and their parents, but this is an activity that many students need to be more active in.
 Why?
-Because for the longest time, the traditional methods of teaching have been used, and in this age of digitization, smithies methods are becoming extremely limiting.
-Students are no longer…
+Because for the longest time, traditional teaching methods have been used, and in this age of digitization, smithies methods are becoming extremely limiting.
+Students are no…

 Do you need some help with your school or college assignments?
 Sometimes being in education is going to be difficult.
 There will be times when you are struggling to keep up with your assignments and find subjects and topics difficult to understand.
 The most important thing is not to worry and realize that all students…